Employment Contract: Template, What to Include, and Pros & Cons

 If you and the employee agree in advance to terms like 30 days’ notice or severance payments, be sure to include that language in the contract itself.
 Our template includes standard language you’re welcome to modify as part of the employment terms.

-Both signatures—yours and the employee’s—are required for the employment agreement to stand up in court.
-A document that both parties do not sign is hard to defend, as the person who didn’t sign it can claim they didn’t know about it.
+Both the employer and the employee’s signatures are required for the employment agreement to be valid.
+A document that both parties do not sign is hard to defend in a court of law, as the person who didn’t sign it can claim they didn’t know about it.

 You should keep a copy of the signed document, as should the employee.
 It’s best to have both parties sign and date the employment contract before work begins to avoid potential issues or misunderstandings.